geek-cookbook/geek-cookbook/manuscript/recipes/collabora-online.md

     external: true
 ```

-### Obtain loolwsd.xml

-Where do we find this?
-Do we still need it given we patched it?

 ## Serving

-### Launch Collabora
+### Generate loolwsd.xml

+Well.
+This is awkward.
+There's no documented way to make Collabora work with Docker Swarm, so we're doing a bit of a hack here, until I understand [how to pass these arguments](https://github.com/CollaboraOnline/Docker-CODE/issues/49) via environment variables.

-Launching Collabora is a 2-step process.
-First we launch collabora itself, by running:
+Launching Collabora is (_for now_) a 2-step process.
+First.. we launch collabora itself, by running:

 ```
 cd /var/data/config/collabora/